EvanTwo/Mahjong/README.md

-Goal: A simple mahjong game (multiplayer on one device or bots) Learning Objectives: Brush up on OOP, learn GUI
+Goal: A simple mahjong game (multiplayer on one device or bots)<br />
+Learning Objectives: Brush up on OOP, learn GUI

 **Basic Features:**